 VI.
-Confidentiality
+CONFIDENTIALITY

-All Concerns received will be treated confidentially or anonymously, as applicable, to the extent reasonable and practicable under the circumstances.5
+All Concerns received will be treated confidentially to the extent reasonable and practicable under the circumstances.

 VII.
-No Retaliation
+NO RETALIATION

 It is the Organization's policy to encourage the communication of bona fide Concerns relating to the lawful and ethical conduct of the Organization's business.
 It is also the policy of the Organization to protect those who communicate bona fide Concerns from any retaliation for such reporting.
 No adverse employment action or other forms of retaliation (including, without limitation, intimidation, harassment, discrimination, coercion or otherwise, whether express or implied) may be taken against any Covered Person based on such person having reported in good faith any Concern or assisted in an investigation of, or the fashioning or implementation of any corrective action or response made in connection with, any Concern.
-Any person who violates this prohibition against retaliation will be subject to appropriate disciplinary action, which may include termination of employment or other relationship with the Organization.6
+Any person who violates this prohibition against retaliation will be subject to appropriate disciplinary action, which may include termination of employment or other relationship with the Organization.

 VIII.
-Policy Distribution
+POLICY DISTRIBUTION

-A copy of this Policy may be distributed to each Covered Person promptly following the adoption of or any amendments to this Policy, and at such time as a person becomes a Covered Person.
-This distribution requirement may be satisfied by posting a copy of this Policy on the Organization's website or at the Organization's offices in a conspicious location accesible to employees and volunteers.7
+A copy of this Policy shall be distributed to each Covered Person promptly following the adoption of or any amendments to this Policy, and at such time as a person becomes a Covered Person.
+This distribution requirement may be satisfied by posting a copy of this Policy on the Organization's website or at the Organization's offices in a conspicious location accesible to employees and volunteers.